ferralucho/store_items-api/README.md

 # store_items-api
-itemms api for store in golang
+items api for store in golang

 use sqlmock to mock the sql driver use https://github.com/olivere/elastic/wiki